 To start painting, you just pop them out of the container like you would a regular ice cube and let the heat of the sun do its work!
 The cube is your paintbrush!

-It took a little bit to get going, but once the heat got the paint cubes melting, it melted on the canvas so brilliantly!
-Very vibrant!
+It took a little bit to get going because the paint was, well, frozen.
+Once the heat got the paint cubes melting, they melted on the canvas so brilliantly!

 It didn’t take long for Henry to dive in with his hands to mix the colors together.